iweld/sql_portfolio_tutorial/README.md

 - SQL File
 - Markdown File

-The SQL file is the file that consist of of the actual SQL code.
+The SQL file is the file that consist of the actual SQL code.
 This should be pretty self-explanatory, but I do want to mention an important note.

 :exclamation:  Make sure to give your SQL file an `.sql` extension! :exclamation:

-With a `.sql` extension your file will have syntax highlighting which will make it much easier to read and professional looking.
+With a `.sql` extension your file will have syntax highlighting which will make it much easier to read and appear much more professional looking.

 Note the difference between the following two files.
 One file has the `.sql` extension, the other does not.

 - [sql_portfolio_sql.sql](./source_data/sql_scripts/sql_portfolio_tutorial.sql)
 - [sql_portfolio_sql_no_extension](./source_data/sql_scripts/sql_portfolio_tutorial_no_extension)

+Same exact code but the file extension changes everything.

 Other than the SQL file, I also include a presentation file written in the Markdown language.
 This very file that you are reading is a Markdown file as you can tell my the `.md` extension in the file name.